hashicorp/terraform-guides/infrastructure-as-code/terraform-0.12-examples/README.md

   ]
 }
 ```
-Both of these give an output like this:
+All three of these give an output like this (with different output names):
 ```
 private_addresses_new = [
   "ec2-54-159-217-16.compute-1.amazonaws.com",